SoftUni-Internal/interactive-content/EN/02-Generics/04-Type-Erasure.md

 System.out.println(strings instanceof List<String>);
 ```

-Upon compilation, the compiler deletes all angle bracket syntax.
+After compilation, the compiler deletes all angle bracket syntax.

 Because of that, the Compile Time Error occurs in an attempt to check whether the **strings** is an instanceOf `List<Strings>`.

-The compiler adds type casts for us (presented in byte-code).
+The compiler adds type casts for us (in byte-code).

 [/slide]